fosscell/gitworkshop/gitman.md

 	Example:

 	git checkout -- myfile
-		To revert the changes made and restore "myfile" to the last successful commit
+		Revert the changes made and restore "myfile" to the last successful commit

+revert - To revert from a current succesful commit to the previous commit

+	Example:

+	git revert HEAD
+		Revert all the files in the repository to a state correspoding to the previous succesful commit

 Remote Handling
 ---------------